Linear growth of translation lengths of random isometries on Gromov hyperbolic spaces and Teichm\"uller spaces: Abstract

 \section{Abstract}

-We investigate the translation lengths of group elements that arise in random walks on weakly hyperbolic groups.
+We investigate the translation lengths of group elements that arise in random walks on the isometry groups of Gromov hyperbolic spaces.
 In particular, without any moment condition, we prove that non-elementary random walks exhibit at least linear growth of translation lengths.
 As a corollary, almost every random walk on mapping class groups eventually becomes pseudo-Anosov and almost every random walk on $\mathrm{Out}(F_n)$ eventually becomes fully irreducible.
 If the underlying measure further has finite first moment, then the growth rate of translation lengths is equal to the drift, the escape rate of the random walk.

 We then apply our technique to investigate the random walks induced by the action of mapping class groups on Teichm{\"u}ller spaces.
 In particular, we prove the spectral theorem under finite first moment condition, generalizing a result of Dahmani and Horbez.